andredsferreira/andre-kb/md_notes/aws/aws-notes.md

 | Auditing   | AWS CloudTrail     | Provides auditing for API's.               |
 | Monitoring | AWS CloudWatch     | Monitors AWS services and provides alarms. |

+# AWS IAM

-NOTE: In an IAM role's trust relationship the truested entity action is always "sts:AssumeRole".
+NOTE: In an IAM role's trust relationship the trusted entity action is always "sts:AssumeRole".
 This just means that the specified entity can assume that role (and have the permissions associated with that role).
 Remember the purpose of the role is to allow services to assume it and have the related permissions